 - The only way they could come from the east is from the Riverlands, but again, it's hard to move an army.
 Many places are swampy and boggy and there are few major bridges.
 If someone tried to come up from there, we would know before they got there, and then we'd be hitting them while they were wallowing in the mud.
 Don't worry, Legford is strategically well located.

 - That's reassuring to hear.

 Sir Bernar sees the situation perfectly, Legford can only be approached by an army from the north.
-What he doesn't know is that the Black Falcons are not approaching with an army this time and are not planning an open siege.
+What he doesn't know is that the Blackraevens are not approaching with an army this time and are not planning an open siege.
 Lord Godwin has learnt from the mistake of his father, who lost his troops against Legford because of the conditions of the Riverlands.
-After a long march, the weary falcon army suffered a crushing and bloody defeat.
+After a long march, the weary raeven army suffered a crushing and bloody defeat.

 - Now, somebody give me a proper drink!